-The great national parks of the west call to the adventurer in each of us, inviting us to explore their untamed magnificent beauty.
+The great national parks of the western US call to the adventurer in each of us, inviting us to explore their untamed magnificent beauty.

-From the granite cliffs of Yosemite and the bubbling pools of Yellowstone to the arid vastness of Death Valley and the volcanic heights of Haleakala, the parks of Western USA offer diverse landscapes, each one unique in its own spectacular way.
+From the granite cliffs of Yosemite and the bubbling pools of Yellowstone to the arid vastness of Death Valley and the volcanic heights of Haleakala, the western US and West Coast parks offer diverse landscapes, each one unique in its own spectacular way.

 With the help of colleagues in the travel blogging community, we’ve rounded up the best national parks in the west for you.
 Every single park on this list is worthy of being placed on your bucket list!

 Excited?
 Let’s get started discovering the best national parks in the west to put on your outdoors getaway itinerary!

 Yellowstone National Park is one of the most legendary national parks in the west, and for good reason.
 It was the first national park in the United States, and many people believe that it is the first national park in the world.
 Its stunning natural features make it a must-visit destination.